HandsOnDataViz/book/docs/HandsOnDataViz.md

     interactive map, and learn more about your next steps in [Chapter
     10: Embed on the Web](embed.html).

-Learn more about [choropleth map design in this excellent series of posts by the Datawrapper Academy](https://academy.datawrapper.de/category/93-maps).
+Tip: Learn more about [choropleth map design in this excellent series of posts by the Datawrapper Academy](https://academy.datawrapper.de/category/93-maps).